 Fortunately, homeowners taking advantage of the tax savings will not have to compromise when it comes to the appearance of their new roof.
 In the past, cool roofs were either white or a light color.
 In contrast, 90 percent of traditional roofs are dark-colored.

-To get the best of both worlds, CertainTeed offers asphalt shingles that achieve ENERGY STAR levels in dark, rich hues.
+To get the best of both worlds, CertainTeed offers asphalt shingles in dark, rich hues.
 Homeowners can choose from an array of distinctive options from the Landmark Solaris® and Presidential Solaris® collections.

 Roofing is an Investment, Not an Expense

 Selling a new roof is never easy.
-Make sure to help customers understand that installing a cool roof will enable them to take advantage of the ENERGY STAR tax credit while also realizing substantial energy savings, resulting in an investment in their home that will pay dividends for years to come.
+Make sure to help customers understand that installing a cool roof will enable them to realize substantial energy savings, resulting in an investment in their home that will pay dividends for years to come.